Have questions? We can help!

 No part of the Teacher Guides or Student Workbooks and other materials may be reproduced or distributed in any form or by any means, or stored in a database or retrieval system, without prior written consent of ETR.

-For the Print Edition, all teacher resources, including the slides, blackline masters, flip chart images, student journals, rubrics and answer keys may be copied and distributed for use within a single classroom.
-HealthSmart Kids magazines for Grades 5 & 6 and Student Workbooks for Middle and High School are available for purchase in sets of 5 or 30, and larger quantity discounts are available.
-Site licenses are available to allow teachers or schools to make copies of blackline masters for multiple classrooms.
+For the Print Edition, all teacher resources, including the slides, teacher masters, images, student journals, rubrics and answer keys may be copied and distributed for use within a single classroom.
+Student Workbooks for Grades 3–5, Middle School and High School are available for purchase in sets of 5 or 30, and larger quantity discounts are available.

-For the Digital Edition, the teacher license grants a teacher access to all of the lessons and related teacher resources.
-A separate student license (for a set number of students per year) is required to print and distribute the activity sheets that comprise the Student Workbook.
+For the Digital Edition, the teacher license grants a teacher access to all of the lessons and related teacher resources for a given grade level.
+A separate student license (for a set number of students per year) is required to print and distribute the activity sheets that comprise the Student Workbooks.
 Note that the online access to the program is for teachers, not students.

 Contact us at firstname.lastname@example.org for more information.

-Student Workbooks (or Student Licenses for Digital Edition users) are required for the program.
+Student Workbooks (or Student Licenses for Digital Edition users) are required for the program for Grade 3 through High School.
 Student participation is an essential part of any research-based or evidence-informed intervention.
 The student workbooks provide students with all of the activity sheets used in the program.
 Having their own workbooks helps ensure student engagement, and also provides educators with a completed portfolio of student work for review and assessment.

 Digital Edition users purchase a Student License that allows them to print a predetermined number of copies of the student activity sheets.
 Users of the Print Edition also have the option to purchase a license to print student materials, rather than using the printed and bound student workbooks.
 Many schools or agencies also purchase the Digital Edition for their teachers, but provide the printed workbooks for students.